kotcrab/ghidra-allegrex/README.md

 #### Exporting relocatable kernel objects

-Kernel modules can be exported as object files (`.o`).
+Kernel modules can be exported as object files (`.o`), those files can be used as input for the linker.
 To learn more about this feature see [here](https://github.com/kotcrab/ghidra-allegrex/wiki/Exporting-relocatable-kernel-objects).

 ### Raw binaries